Spontaneous symmetry breaking on graphs and lattices: Acknowledgments

 \section{Acknowledgments}

-I thank Ignatios Antoniadis for discussions on spontaneous symmetry breaking in de Sitter, Jarah Evslin for multiple discussions on ground states of low-dimensional QFTs and of Gaussian distributions for onsite field values in the vacuum, and Peter Sollich for answering a few questions about reference \cite{heterogeneous}.
+I thank Ignatios Antoniadis for discussions on spontaneous symmetry breaking in de Sitter, Jarah Evslin for multiple discussions on ground states of low-dimensional QFTs and of Gaussian distributions for onsite field values in the vacuum, Peter Sollich for answering a few questions about reference \cite{heterogeneous}, Alessandro Vezzani for bringing to my attention the older works dealing with the Mermin-Wagner theorem on graphs, Sergej Flach for a discussion on the all-bands-flat lattices, and the anonymous referees for helping me with establishing better connections to the contemporary network science literature.
 This work is supported by the C2F program at Chulalongkorn University and by NSRF via grant number B41G680029, and additionally by a Priority Research Area DigiWorld grant under the Strategic Programme Excellence Initiative at the Jagiellonian University (Krak\'ow, Poland).